About-France.com The French Education System - 2

 The most famous Grande Ecole is "Polytechnique", also known as "X", which was founded in 1794 as a school of public engineering.
 It comes under the responsibility of the Ministry of Defence, and students wear ceremonial military uniform, with tricorn hats, for official occasions, such as graduation.
 Students follow 4 years of study, including a strong general science culture, and French students have the status of army officers.
 Polytechnique is reputed as one of the world's top "universities", and runs exchanges with other institutions in the same league: MIT, Harvard, Stanford, Oxford, ICL, and others.

-Other famous Grandes Ecole include the Ecole des Mines, Ecole Normale Supérieure (the top institution for arts subjects, originally for training teachers for lycées), and world-class business schools such as HEC (Hautes Etudes Commerciales) and INSEAD (European Institute of Administration).
+Other famous Grandes Ecoles or Grands Etablissements include the Ecole des Mines, Ecole Normale Supérieure (the top institution for arts subjects, originally for training teachers for lycées), and world-class business and management schools such as HEC (Hautes Etudes Commerciales), INSEAD (European Institute of Administration) and Sciences Po, the Institut des Etudes Politiques de Paris, an autonomous state-funded school of higher education.

 Academics and Research.